Jean Trepp McKelvey: National Academy of Arbitrators (1947–1998)

 In 1947 McKelvey became the first woman admitted to the National Academy of Arbitrators, the honorary and professional organization of arbitrators in the United States and Canada.
 Rigorous admission standards rooted in the principles of integrity and competence ensure a high calibre of members.
 These members preside over thousands of labor and employment arbitration cases across private, public and non-profit sectors, as well as work cooperatively with institutions, agencies and governments.

 In 1970 McKelvey became the academy's first woman to be elected president.
 When McKelvey's term ended, she was presented with a gavel inscribed, "To Jean T. McKelvey, President, 1970, With the Affection and Esteem of His Colleagues", and notably chose not to change the inscription.
 In a field dominated by men, McKelvey recalls her first arbitration wherein she "walked into the room and there was nothing but men there; one looked up and said, 'Oh, you're the secretary' and I said, 'No, I'm the arbitrator'."
-McKevley also reported that her gender-neutral first name led to her being selected to arbitrate cases more often than any of her female peers and the arbitration parties were often surprised as they were expecting a man.
+McKevley also reported that her gender-neutral first name led to her being selected to arbitrate cases more often than any of her female peers and arbitration parties were often surprised as they were expecting a man.

 Unsatisfied by the underrepresentation of women in the academy and the field more broadly, in 1978 McKelvey established an arbitration training program for women.
 This paved the way for successive women academy presidents Clare B. McDermott (1979) and Eva Robins (1980).
 Her colleague at the ILR School and co-member of the National Academy of Arbitrator, Alice Grant, said "We have more women arbitrators (in Rochester) than in any other city in the country, and the reason for that is Jean McKelvey".

 After McKelvey's passing, Milton Rubin, the current president of the National Academy of Arbitrators, said "We are the poorer for her passing, but her influence will live on for many years".